4 Best Bangkok Floating Markets (Plus a Free Shuttle Most Tourists Miss)

 Our Experience

-So what did I think?
 On its own, Wat Saphan might be a bit small for a special trip.
-But as the final stop on our market tour, it’s perfect – quieter than the others, still great food, and that boat trip is a brilliant way to wind down.
-Plus, you get to see a bit of local temple life, which is always interesting.
+But as the final stop on our market tour, it’s perfect — quieter than the others, still great food, and that boat trip is a great way to wind down.
+Plus you get to see a bit of local temple life up close.

 While this market is mainly food there are a few clothing stalls